josephslab/josephslab.github.io/_pages/team.md

 Tianyi is a senior Physiology major here at MSU he has been a part of the lab since May 2023.
 He also has never been lost!

 ### Athena Dila (REU Student - summer 2023)
-Athena is a first-year majoring in Biology  here at MSU she has been a part of the lab since June 2023.
+Athena is a first-year majoring in Biology at the University of Michigan.
+She has been a part of the lab since June 2023.
 Her favorite food is carbs!

+### Sophie Cleland (Undergrad)
+Sophie is a senior majoring in Human biology.
+She has been part of the lab since November 2023.
+She recently graduated and is heading to graduate school!